mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 > Michael Romero and Amarika Davis are Los Angeles homicide detectives investigating the murder of a wealthy socialite, Richard Bentley.
 After digging through the case, they discover that Bentley's wife, Sandra Orastin, is the killer.
 Yet when they show up to arrest her, one of her security guards keeps them from getting close enough to close the case (Instinct: Stop the Cops from Arresting My Boss).

-> Knowing that a physical conflict would give Orastin a chance to escape, Amarika tries to talk her way past the guard, beginning with a [[Provoke]] roll to learn the guard's motivation ([[create advantage]] with [[Provoke]]).
+> Knowing that a physical conflict would give Orastin a chance to escape, Amarika tries to talk her way past the guard, beginning with a [[Provoke]] roll to learn the guard's motivation ([[Create Advantage]] with [[Provoke]]).
 She has a Good (+3) [[Provoke]] and rolls well (+3), bringing her total up to Fantastic (+6).
 The guard, a nameless NPC with an Average (+1) [[Deceive]], rolls decently (+2), but can't help but reveal his motivation: he doesn't want to get fired by letting his boss get arrested.
 The GM adds the aspect Motivation: Keep My Job with two free invocations, since Amarika succeeded with style.
 Amarika asks him why he wants to protect a killer and the guard sputters something about doing his job even though he doesn't like it.

 > Michael, seizing on the aspect Amarika discovered, decides that he's going to try to alter the guard's instinct.
 He suggests that if the guard wants to keep his job, he should help the police arrest Orastin.
 After all, the guard will definitely lose his job if Michael and Amarika have to arrest him, too.